mbranco2/GCD-ProgAss/readme.md

 For reproducibility purposes (in case the web page in future will not be available), you can find:
 * in the folder "specs" : the content of the web page above specified
-* in the folder "data" : the input data for run_analysis.R
+* in the folder "data" : a .zip file with the input data for run_analysis.R

-In the folder "docs" I put several documentation I found on the web about the arguments of this course (and general related to R): feel free to grab it, if you're interested.
+In the folder "docs" a zip file with several documentation I found on the web about the arguments of this course (and general related to R): feel free to grab it, if you're interested.

-# NOTES ABOUT run_analysis.R
+# NOTES abour run_analysis.R

 ##CONFIGURATION